 - Download and Play VR-PC Games in Virtual Desktop on Oculus Quest!

 Virtual Desktop is an application that lets you mirror your nearby PC inside of your VR headset.
 People do this to watch movies, browse the internet, or play games inside of virtual reality, which is more immersive.

 With a little setup time, you can play PC-VR games in your headset with no latency and high quality.

 You don’t need a fancy gaming PC with a premium CPU to make basic functions work.
 Your basic laptop will be able mirror to your VR headset just fine.
-Playing high quality VR games will require an appropriate gaming computer.
+However, playing high quality VR games will require an appropriate gaming computer.

-Requirements for Low Latency Virtual Desktop Gaming on Oculus Game
+Requirements for Low Latency Virtual Desktop Gaming on Oculus Quest 2 or 1

 In order to make this work, the following pieces of hardware are required: